aimacode/aima-java/ReadMe.txt

 The following people sent in excellent comments and bug reports.
  Thank you all

+Huy Dinh, for reporting a prticularly insidious bog in the Logic code

 Carl Anderson Senior Scientist, ArchimedesModel.com (suggested making heuristic values double instead of int.
 Excellent suggestion!
-Than You!)
+Thank You!)

 Don Cochrane from (?)
 University